edgebox-iot/ua-netinst-config/README.md

 # ua-netinst-config

 A set of configurations for Edgebox base unattended install, to be used with [edgebox-iot/raspberrypi-ua-netinst](https://github.com/edgebox-iot/raspberrypi-ua-netinst)

-[TOC]

-The installer with the default settings configures eth0 with DHCP to get internet connectivity and completely wipes the SD card from any previous installation.
+This installer creates a image of all necessary firmware files and the base installer for the latest version of a stripped down version of Debian with the edgebox system installed inside it.

+## Requirements

+- Intended for Edgebox Model 1 (Raspberry Pi 4B based), though it can be used with any Raspberry Pi (from model 1B up to 4B, 3A+, 3B+ or Zero including Zero W)
+- SD card with at least 1GB, or at least 128MB for USB root install (without customization).
+We recommend at least 8GB for confortable operation.
+- ethernet or wireless LAN with a working internet connection

 ### Features

-- completely unattended, you only need a working internet connection through the ethernet port or use the onboard wireless LAN (supported on model 3B, 3B+, 4B and 0W)
+- Configures an operating system through unnatended installer, you only need a working internet connection through the ethernet port or use the onboard wireless LAN (supported on model 3B, 3B+, 4B and 0W)
 - DHCP and static IP configuration (DHCP is the default)
 - always installs the latest version of Raspbian
 - configurable default settings